fwizzz/Ritsu/README.md

 <br> **A multi purpose discord bot that has Moderation commands , Fun commands , Music commands , Music commands and many more!** </br>

-<br> I would prefer if you don't run an instance of my bot.
-Just use this invite link to invite it to your guild : https://discord.com/oauth2/authorize?client_id=577140178791956500&scope=bot&permissions=521661951
+<br> I would prefer if you don't run an instance of my bot.[ Just click here to invite it to your guild](https://discord.com/oauth2/authorize?client_id=577140178791956500&scope=bot&permissions=521661951)</br>